johnhw/differentiable_sorting/README.md

     pip install autoray

 The code should then automatically work with whatever backend you are using.
-I have only tested `autograd` as a NumPy drop in.

 `differentiable_sorting_torch.py` implements the necessary components in PyTorch.
 Tensorflow is also supported: